neicnordic/sensitive-data-archive/docs/decisions/0006-metrics-and-tracing.md

 * How the system performance changes depending on load, over time, when new changes are deployed, etc

 The sensitive-data-archive applications do not currently collect or export any tracing nor metrics.
-The aim of this ADR is to detail how tracing and metrics collection and exposing could be implemented in the sensitive-data-archive.
+The aim of this ADR is to detail which technologies will be used to instrument the collection and exposing/exporting of tracing and metrics in the sensitive-data-archive.

 ## Decision Drivers